SaadAlahmad/Sal7ly/README.md

 - Register or log in to your account.
 - Find verified craftspeople and freelancers based on location and rating.
-- Browse available services or create custom requests.
+- Browse available services, and check craftspeople's profiles and work samples.
-- Book a service or request a custom creation.
+- Book a service / request a custom creation.
 - Provide feedback and rating after the service is completed.

 ### Additional Information